BA in Modern and Classical Languages and Literatures - French Specialization

 Student Teachers

 Students who plan to teach French should consult with the department’s professor in charge of teacher education early in their college career.
-In addition to the requirements for specialization, it is recommended that future teachers take courses beyond the general education requirements in other foreign languages, history, art history, English or philosophy.
+In addition to the requirements for specialization, it is recommended that future teachers take courses beyond the general education requirements in other world languages, history, art history, English or philosophy.
 It is also recommended that future French teachers spend at least a summer in a French-speaking country before student teaching.

 Please contact the College of Applied Studies for current teacher education program requirements.